vangelov/products-task/README.md

 -   `yarn/npm build`

-Permissions can be updated in the `src/state/permissions/api.js` file.
+_Note: Permissions can be updated in the `src/state/permissions/api.js` file._
+_Note: Errors can be simulated by uncommenting the relevant code in the api.js files_

 ### Folder organization